OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.5.0.rst

 ====================================
-DRAFT 3.5.0 Release Notes -
+3.5.0 Release Notes - 13 December 2018
 ====================================

-Status: Pending
+Status: Stable
 ===============

 3.5.0 is a stable release, and all users of `OpenLMIS version 3